-And when he woke up from the stroke he immediately had lost the use of his right side of his body.
+And when he woke up from the stroke he immediately lost the use of the right side of his body.
 And then was there a time of rehabilitation or what happened after that?

 Yeah, there was a ton of rehab.
 Um looking back on it they didn’t do as much rehab in the acute care hospital that they started to do in the rehab hospital, that they did a few things, you know, it wasn’t their specialty.
 But once he was moved into the rehab hospital, he had probably at least five or six hours of rehab a day.
 So it was very intense.
 And I guess they say, in the first six months, that’s when the most change happens.
 So yeah, yeah.

 So at the moment, is able to walk?
 Let’s um let me first ask you, what’s your husband’s name?

 Let’s just call him Michael.
 Instead of he and him and his.

 So, um, so Michael is not able to walk at the moment, is he able to stand independently or do anything like that is he walking with a walker, how does he get around?